EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ## Fragments and Loose Associations
 ### Data publication
 Fragmentation can also be used to protect sensitive associations in data publishing $\to$ publish/release to external parties only views (**fragments**) that do not expose sensitive associations.
-To increase utility of published information fragments could be coupled with some associations in sanitized form $\to$ loose associations: associations among groups of values (in contrast to speciﬁc values).
+To increase utility of published information fragments could be coupled with some associations in sanitized form $\to$ **loose associations**: associations among groups of values (in contrast to speciﬁc values).

 #### Conﬁdentiality constraints
-As already discussed, are a sets of attributes such that the (joint) visibility of values of the attributes in the sets should be protected.
+As already discussed, confidentiality constraints are a sets of attributes such that the (joint) visibility of values of the attributes in the sets should be protected.
 They permit to express different requirements:
 - **sensitive attributes**: the values of some attributes are considered sensitive and should not be visible;
 - **sensitive associations**: the associations among values of given attributes are sensitive and should not be visible.